 This week, we’re going to be creating monthly routines to help support our households.
 Like all out routines, these will evolve.
 As you work your way through The Organised Life Project, you will add to and refine these routines.

 If you are signed up to The Organised Life Project, you will have received the printable version of the routine below.
+You can also download all the resources for the entire project from the Resources Library.
 You can print it off, add your own, and ideally laminate it.
 Then, when each job is done, you can either date it, or simply check it off.
-It’s a brilliant visual reminder.
-If you just want the printables, pop your email in this box:

 Why do we need to create monthly routines?